infrawatch/tripleo-ansible-conversion-starter/README.rst

 TODO
 ----
-* Add kolla config section from existing template
-* Add docker_config section from existing template
 * Detect the deploy_stages from tht input
 * Create the <deploy_stage>.yml tasks from existing sections in THT
+* Add in the param renaming/merging with MyServiceVars